 Mid Florida Community Services, Inc., is a mid-size nonprofit 501(c)(3) Community Action agency dedicated to eliminating the causes of poverty through a comprehensive service delivery approach.
 Ongoing funding and resources are primarily obtained from “pass through” grants originating at the federal and state levels.
 The agency also relies heavily on local donors, partners, in-kind contributions, fundraising activities, and volunteer support as a key strategy to long term sustainability.

 In 1968, the Hernando County Community Action Agency was established in Brooksville, FL as a result of the Economic Opportunity Act of 1964 in support of Lyndon B. Johnson’s “War on Poverty” and vision for a “Great Society”.
 At that time, only three staff were employed with the agency, and the primary focus was to evaluate and implement solutions to fight poverty through a myriad of strategies to include community educational and outreach efforts.
-Several executive directors led the charge over the course of 10 years until the current Chief Executive Officer, Michael J. Georgini, was appointed in 1978.
+Several executive directors led the charge over the course of 10 years until Michael J. Georgini, was appointed as Chief Executive Officer in 1978.
 There were two other very important events that also occurred during the same year.
 Hernando County Community Action Agency changed its name to Hernando/Sumter Community Action Agency due to the expansion of services into Sumter County.
 In addition, the Head Start program was established, which still remains the largest program to date.
-Over the course of the years under Mr. Georgini’s leadership, Hernando/Sumter Community Action Agency continued to aggressively expand into new counties, increased resources, and acquired and/or developed new programs to assist low-income people in their efforts to achieve self-sufficiency.
-This eventually led to another name change, Mid Florida Community Services, Inc. (MFCS).
+Though the years, Hernando/Sumter Community Action Agency continued to aggressively expand into new counties, increased resources, and acquired and/or developed new programs to assist low-income people in their efforts to achieve self-sufficiency.
+This eventually led to another name change: Mid Florida Community Services, Inc. (MFCS).
 Today, MFCS covers a vast service area spanning from the west coast to the east coast of Florida, totaling over 7,500 square miles, and is considered one of the largest nonprofit Community Action agencies in the state of Florida, as well as the Nation.
 While there have been many changes over the course of 50 years, the original purpose and spirit of Community Action remains the same today: The interests of the low-income must be addressed through a multidimensional service delivery approach with a focus on increasing self-sufficiency.

 To strengthen partnerships, mobilize resources, and provide integrated services that promote self-sufficiency for individuals and families in the communities in which they live.